adambauman/workspace-helpers/hosting/sunshine-moonlight-ultimate-streaming-setup/README.md

 You will be installing a virtual display driver, a multi-monitor profile tool, and the Sunshine streaming host.

+> [!WARNING]
-> [!WARNING] There may be security or privacy risks associated with game stream hosting.
+> There may be security or privacy risks associated with game stream hosting.
 Sunshine runs as a service using the local system account, giving it broad access to the OS and your user data.
-Set a secure username and password during Sunshine setup, don't expose the service's ports outside of a trusted network, and use at your own risk!
+Set a secure username and password during Sunshine setup, don't expose the service's ports outside of a trusted network.
+Use this guide at your own risk!

 ### Requirements